 USAID Okard is a five-year project that promotes the independence and functional ability of persons with disabilities through equal access to health and social services in the Lao People’s Democratic Republic.
-Funded by the U.S. Agency for International Development’s Leahy War Victims Fund and Victims of Torture Program, and the U.S. Department of State, USAID Okard partners with the Lao government and civil society to develop and implement disability inclusive policies so that no one is left behind.
+Funded by the U.S. Agency for International Development’s Leahy War Victims Fund and Victims of Torture Program, and the U.S. Department of State, through USAID Okard, World Education partners with the Lao government and civil society to develop and implement disability inclusive policies so that no one is left behind.

 Persons with disabilities are among society’s most marginalized populations.
 Some of the major causes of disabilities in Laos are unexploded ordnance (UXO), road accidents and increasingly, non- communicable diseases such as Type 2 diabetes and stunting.
 Equal access to health and social services will foster inclusivity of persons with disabilities in their communities and allow them to contribute more effectively to society.

-USAID Okard trains health and rehabilitation service providers, supports health centers to provide assistive products at the local level and promotes rehabilitation as a standard component of healthcare services.
-It also supports Mental Health and Psychosocial Support (MHPSS) through trainings of service providers, counselor and peer-counseling.
+USAID Okard trains health and rehabilitation service providers, supports health centers to provide assistive products locally and promotes rehabilitation as a standard component of healthcare services.
+It also supports mental health and psychosocial support (MHPSS) through trainings of service providers counselors, and peer-counseling.

-USAID Okard promotes greater economic self-sufficiency, improved functional ability and the well- being of persons with disabilities and their households, especially those who have mobility limitations.
-The project works towards creating an environment in which persons with disabilities are empowered to actively participate in society.
+USAID Okard promotes greater economic self-sufficiency, improved functional ability and the well-being of persons with disabilities and their households, especially those who have mobility limitations.
+The project works toward creating an environment in which persons with disabilities are empowered to actively participate in society.

 - Improved access to health and rehabilitation services for persons with disabilities and their households.